-The Dodd-Frank Act created two new offenses, 12 U.S.C. § 5382 and 15 U.S.C. § 78jjj(d).
-With regard to 12 U.S.C. § 5382, under authority granted by sections 202-203 of the Dodd-Frank Act, the Secretary of the Treasury may make a "systemic risk determination" concerning a financial company and, if the company fails the determination, may commence the orderly liquidation of the company by appointing the Federal Deposit Insurance Corporation as receiver.
-Before making the appointment, the Secretary must either obtain the consent of the company or petition under seal for approval by a federal district court.
-The Dodd-Frank Act makes it a crime, codified at 12 U.S.C. § 5382, to recklessly disclose a systemic risk determination or the pendency of court proceedings on such a petition.
-A person who violates 12 U.S.C. § 5382 is subject to imprisonment for not more than five years.
-The amendment references 12 U.S.C. § 5382 to §2H3.1 (Interception of Communications; Eavesdropping; Disclosure of Certain Private or Protected Information).
-Section 2H3.1 covers several criminal statutes with similar elements and the same maximum term of imprisonment.
+First, the proposed amendment responds to the new offense created by the Dodd-Frank Act at 12 U.S.C. § 5382.
+Under authority granted by the Dodd-Frank Act, the Secretary of the Treasury may make a "systemic risk determination" regarding a financial company and, if the company fails the determination, may commence the orderly liquidation of the company by appointing the Federal Deposit Insurance Corporation as receiver.
+See sections 202-203 of the Dodd-Frank Act.
+Before making the appointment, the Secretary must either obtain the consent of the company or petition under seal for district court approval.
+The Dodd-Frank Act makes it a crime, classified to 12 U.S.C. § 5382, to recklessly disclose such a determination or the pendency of court proceedings on such a petition.
+A person who violates 12 U.S.C. § 5382 is subject to imprisonment for not more than 5 years.
+The proposed amendment references this new offense to §2H3.1 (Interception of Communications; Eavesdropping; Disclosure of Certain Private or Protected Information).

-The second new offense, 15 U.S.C. § 78jjj(d), makes it a crime for a person to falsely represent that he or she is a member of the Security Investor Protection Corporation or that any person or account is protected or eligible for protection under the Security Investor Protection Act.
-See Dodd-Frank Act, Pub.
-L. 111-203, § 929V.
-Section 78jjj also contains two other offenses, at subsections (c)(1) and (c)(2), that are not referenced in Appendix A (Statutory Index).
-All three subsections are subject to the same maximum term of imprisonment of five years.
-In addition, all three concern fraud and deceit: the newly created 15 U.S.C. § 78jjj(d) involves false representation; 15 U.S.C. § 78jjj(c)(1) involves fraud in connection with or in contemplation of a liquidation proceeding; and 15 U.S.C. § 78jjj(c)(2) involves fraudulent conversion of assets of the Security Investor Protection Corporation.
-The amendment references these offenses to §2B1.1 because the elements of the offenses involve fraud and deceit.
+Second, the proposed amendment responds to the new offense created by the Dodd-Frank Act at 15 U.S.C. § 78jjj(d).
+The Dodd-Frank Act makes it a crime, classified to 15 U.S.C. § 78jjj(d), for a person to falsely represent that he or she is a member of the Security Investor Protection Corporation or that any person or account is protected or eligible for protection under the Security Investor Protection Act.
+See section 929V of the Dodd-Frank Act.
+A person who violates section 78jjj(d) is subject to imprisonment for not more than 5 years.
+Section 78jjj also contains two other offenses, at subsections (c)(1) and (c)(2), that are not currently referenced in Appendix A (Statutory Index).
+The proposed amendment references all these offenses under section 78jjj to §2B1.1.